State Alzheimer’s Disease Plan Resource Center

-The National Alzheimer’s Project: From Act to Action is an effort to support a committed and effective implementation of the National Alzheimer’s Project Act (NAPA).
+The National Alzheimer’s Project: From Act to Action was an effort to support a committed and effective implementation of the National Alzheimer’s Project Act (NAPA).
 Information collected from individuals living with the disease, caregivers, providers and other stakeholders was shared with the U.S. Department of Health and Human Services, which was responsible for creating and implementing a national strategy to address the crisis and coordinate across government agencies.
-This project is facilitated and supported by the Alzheimer’s Association.
-Read a timeline of past events here, or view current and upcoming plan implementation milestones here.
+This project was facilitated and supported by the Alzheimer’s Association.
+Read a timeline of past events here.

 The Alzheimer’s Association